 The controls and options in the menu bar and status toolbar allow users to create, edit, delete, import, export, find, and sort records; switch views and modes; open Help; and so on.
-If you want to present your own interface for performing tasks, you can create a script that hides the menu bar and the status toolbar when the file opens.
+If you want to present your own interface for performing tasks, you can hide the menu bar and the status toolbar when the file opens.